Z1ngo1/JCL-PRACTICE-TASKS/TASK24/README.md

 - STEP005/007 use IF/ENDIF (JCL conditional) rather than COND parameter; allows defining GDG base only on first job run
 - STEP010 uses DISP=(MOD,DELETE,DELETE) with IEFBR14 instead of IDCAMS DELETE; SPACE=(TRK,(1,0)) needed if dataset does not exist yet
-- SORTPROC defined with SYSIN DD DUMMY; actual sort fields supplied by STEP050 via STEP1.SYSIN override
-- STEP050 passes symbolic parameters SORTIN and SORTOUT at EXEC time; SORTOUT DCB (LRECL=40) is defined inside PROC
+- SORTPROC defined with SYSIN DD DUMMY; actual sort fields supplied by STEP050 via STEP1.SYSIN override; symbolic parameters SORTIN and SORTOUT resolved at EXEC time
 - STEP060 COND references STEP050.STEP1 - the STEP1 substep inside SORTPROC; dotted notation identifies proc step
 - SORT FIELDS=(15,10,CH,A,1,4,CH,A) sorts by Role (pos 15, len 10) ascending then by ID (pos 1, len 4) ascending
 - JOINKEYS inner join: only records with matching ID in both F1 and F2 appear in output; all 7 employees have matching salary records
 - REFORMAT creates 60-byte output: 32 bytes from employee record + 28 bytes from salary record
 - Salary position in output record: starts at byte 37 (F2 starts at byte 33, salary is bytes 5-10 of F2 = bytes 37-42 in output)
-- ICETOOL STATS ON(37,6,ZD): MIN=2900, MAX=8200, AVG=5385, TOTAL=37700 across 7 records
+- ICETOOL STATS ON(37,6,ZD): COUNT=7, MIN=002900, MAX=008200, AVG=005385, TOTAL=037700
 - Final output sorted by role alphabetically (ANALYST, DEVELOPER, MANAGER) then by ID within each role
+- GDG naming: RESULT.JCL is base name; actual generation written as RESULT.JCL.G0001V00 on first run; LIMIT(5) allows up to 5 generations